London Met Connects

 A special day of talks, networking, and volunteer opportunities was held last month showcasing the University’s collaboration and partnerships with local voluntary and statutory organisations.

-London Met Connects was organised by the Faculty of Social Sciences and Humanities and opened with session about refugee women in the UK.
+London Met Connects was organised by the School of Social Sciences and Humanities and opened with session about refugee women in the UK.

 Guest speakers addressed issues with the asylum seeking process, gender based persecution and the needs of refugee women and the challenges they face at various stages of settlement in the UK.
 They also outlined their initiatives and campaigns to support and empower refugee women.